marksailes/snapstart-priming-guide/README.md

 ## Goal

-This guide aims to explain techniques for priming Java applications without prior knowledge of their functionality.
+This guide aims to explain techniques for priming Java applications.
 It assumes a base understanding of AWS Lambda, Lambda SnapStart, and CRaC.

 ## What is Priming